chloroken/eve-min/README.md

 **EVE-min** uses flags to determine behavior:

+   - `"r"` refreshes active clients
    - `"f"` and `"b"` cycle forward and backward
    - `"1"`, `"3"`, and `"12"` target specific clients
-   - `"r"` refreshes active clients
    - `"m"` minimizes all clients
    - `"k"` kills all clients

-The `"r"` flag can be combined with target flags, like `"rf"`, `"rb"`, `"r1"`, and `"r5"` to avoid needing to refresh whenever new characters are logged in.
-However, **refreshing with every switch may have a negative impact** on slower hardware or with too many clients.
+**Combination Flags**: The `"r"` flag can be appended to target flags, like `"rf"`, `"rb"`, `"r1"`, and `"r5"` to perform both actions at once, avoiding the need for a dedicated refresh button.
+However, be aware that **refreshing with every switch will have a negative performance impact**.
+For the fastest-possible switching, don't use combination flags.

 # Dependencies